Robert-Dstech/shiny-app-for-tuberculosis-surveillance/README.md

 Positivity Rates: maps illustrating the positivity rates of TB samples, enabling the monitoring of disease prevalence .

-Demographics: Insights into the demographic distribution of TB cases, including age, gender.
+Demographics: Insights into the demographic distribution of TB cases, including age and gender.

 Antimicrobial Resistance: Visual representations of firstline tuberculosis antimicrobial resistance patterns among TB samples, aiding in understanding treatment efficacy and drug resistance trends.